Health Insurance for Visa to France

 In addition, Art.
 R211-29, Code de l'entrée et du séjour des étrangers states: 'Le contrat d'assurance souscrit par l'étranger ou par l'hébergeant pour le compte de celui-ci doit couvrir, à hauteur d'un montant minimum fixé à 30 000 euros, l'ensemble des dépenses médicales et hospitalières, y compris d'aide sociale, susceptibles d'être engagées pendant toute la durée du séjour en France. '

-That is certainly what appears to take place within the prefectures in France, in the issue of residence permits.
-Fabien Pelissier, an insurance broker who runs an English-language health insurance service in France, states that: "We provide health insurance to many foreign nationals for visa applications and, except when the application is otherwise marginal, the theoretical rules are not the ones applied on the field.
+Fabien Pelissier, a health insurance broker in France, states that: "We provide health insurance to many foreign nationals for visa applications and, except when the application is otherwise marginal, the theoretical rules are not the ones applied on the field.
 In the overwhelming majority of cases, officials accept a wide definition of 'full' medical cover, on premiums that are bearable, as long as it covers the duration of the visa, is automatically renewed and shows that "medical treatments" are covered.
 Absence of a mention of an exclusion on the certificate of insurance is also important, but if one meets all those criteria then you're probably all set.."

 Although of no solace to second-home owners, those who relocate permanently to France have a right of access to the State health system after three months legal residence.
 The application process may well take several additional months, but, provided you hold a PHI policy that includes a break clause, there is no need to retain the policy for the duration of your visa.

 Nevertheless, care should be taken about taking out a policy of short duration, in the expectation that you will be covered by the statutory health system within a short while.
 In the first place, your application to join the health system is likely to take several months.
 We are aware of cases that have gone on for a year or more, often down to maladministration by the local health authority.